sekops-ch/k8s-mediamanager/README.md

             - ALL
     ```
 - All public endpoints require authentication, support SSL termination at ingress through CNI anotations (TLS-ACME). -- *No* insecure `nodePort` endpoints.
+- All pods runnning dedicated serviceAccount (no access to the k8s API from pods)
 - Metrics endpoints and monitoring enabled by default for all apps

 The goal of this project is to support [semantically versioned](https://semver.org/), [rootless](https://rootlesscontaine.rs/), and [multiple architecture](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/) containers for various applications.
 Container images used by the chart are from [oneDrop](https://github.com/onedr0p/containers).
 If you have questions regarding the images, ask there.